Final Fantasy XII: Revenant Wings: Development

 Director and co-writer Motomu Toriyama at the 2010 Game Developers Conference.

 Revenant Wings was co-developed by Final Fantasy series developer Square Enix, and Japanese studio Think & Feel.
 The development staff included multiple series veterans including Motomu Toriyama as director and co-writer, and Akitoshi Kawazu as executive producer.
 Yasuhito Watanabe and Eisuke Yokoyama of Think & Feel co-produced, and Takanari Ishiyama co-directed and co-wrote with Toriyama.
 Describing the initial development goals, Toriyama said the team wanted to create an original Final Fantasy title for the Nintendo DS that would be a beginner-friendly entry point and take advantage of its controls.
 Yokoyama stated that the game was a standalone title in its early production, with its combat system being designed first.
 After Final Fantasy XII was released and proved popular, the game was incorporated by Toriyama's team into its world.
 Square Enix partnered with Think & Feel due to their work on Monster Summoner, an RTS for the Game Boy Advance.
 While Square Enix handled story and graphics, Think & Feel were in charge of data management.
 Most of the staff were unrelated to the teams that designed earlier Ivalice titles.

 While the story was set after Final Fantasy XII and featured the same cast, Yokoyama said it should be considered as a standalone series title.
-Toriyama found creating a story within the pre-existing restrictions of the Ivalice setting fun, and after getting approval for the sky pirate theme and using the original cast, the team had "free reign" while still being overseen by the Final Fantasy XII team.
+Toriyama found creating a story within the pre-existing restrictions of the Ivalice setting fun, and after getting approval for the sky pirate theme and using the original cast, the team had "free reign" [sic] while still being overseen by the Final Fantasy XII team.
 Compared to Final Fantasy XII, which had a politics-focused narrative and main characters from noble or royal backgrounds, Revenant Wings was written as a more light-hearted adventure told from the perspective of Ivalice's common folk.
 Also in contrast to Final Fantasy XII, Vaan and Penelo were made the centre of the story and cast, and minor characters were given substantial supporting roles.
 For Penelo specifically, the team included a scene with her dancing, which had been in early materials for Final Fantasy XII but not shown in-game.
 Commenting on comparisons made between Final Fantasy XII and the Star Wars movies, Toriyama described Revenant Wings as being similar to Episode III – Revenge of the Sith in how it revealed a part of Ivalice's unseen history.
 The in-game violence was kept low so the game could have a broad appeal.